radixsh/email-log-analysis/README.md

 These are some scripts I wrote at work for gleaning phishing campaign data from Outlook Threat Explorer and Gmail Log Search data.

-Each script is in this format:
+Each script can be run like this:
 ```./script.py data.csv domains.txt```

 The first argument, `data.csv`, is data downloaded via the GUIs of Microsoft